 My map marked ruins on it, but where there was only a name of the homestead shown, as with the case of the Feilens’ and Andersons’, all that likely remained was an empty field.
 Or at least, so said this map.
 Therefore it may be pointless to hazard an expedition there, but I also debated on whether to make a trip down the cape to Dimmick’s Point, where there were allegedly still trace ruins of the old c.1896 lighthouse that used to be there.

-Dimmick’s was also one of the sole nesting grounds of the endangered Piping Plover, a shore bird who lives on the island…and from hearing the ranger lady talking in the “Village,” the area was fenced off from May to August while they nest, and that there were wildlife researchers staying in the area this month to ensure successful mating.
+Dimmick’s was also one of the sole nesting grounds of the endangered Piping Plover, a type of shore bird that lives on the island…and from hearing the ranger lady talking in the “Village,” the area was fenced off from May to August while they nest, and that there were wildlife researchers staying in the area this month to ensure successful mating.
 Great.

 Once my wistful reveries on Bournique's back porch had passed, I rose to do some more walking.
-After all I could not go to sleep yet, or I would be up all god damned night.
+After all I couldn't fall asleep yet, or I'd be up all night.
 From my backpack I had brought a stick of jerky, water, and my compass to guide me to the Stormer Place.

 Once again, as with the cemetery, it seemed that it should be simple to locate this, knowing that I was starting from an established landmark.
 I began to hike off on the supposed path that logic dictated ought to lead to Stormer’s.

 However, I could tell early on that it did not.
 But I stopped paying attention to the map when I started finding ruins: